invariantlabs-ai/docs/docs/mcp-scan/index.md

 ### Active Proxying with **`mcp-scan proxy`**

-Using `mcp-scan proxy`, you can monitor, log and safeguard all MCP traffic on your machine.
-This allows you to inspect the runtime behavior of agents and tools, and prevent attacks from e.g. untrusted sources (like websites or emails) that may try to exploit your agents. `mcp-scan proxy` is a dynamic security layer that runs in the background, and continuously monitors your MCP traffic.
+Using `mcp-scan proxy`, you can monitor, log, and safeguard all MCP traffic on your machine.
+This allows you to inspect the runtime behavior of agents and tools, and prevent attacks from e.g., untrusted sources (like websites or emails) that may try to exploit your agents. `mcp-scan proxy` is a dynamic security layer that runs in the background, and continuously monitors your MCP traffic.

 <br/>